Crypto Overview in Denmark

 Licensing Requirements

-Key licensing requirements include establishing a real operational presence in Denmark with local management and decision-making functions, meeting minimum capital requirements (typically €125,000-€150,000 depending on services offered), implementing robust anti-money laundering and counter-terrorist financing controls, and ensuring Travel Rule compliance for transaction monitoring.
+Key requirements for CASP authorization include establishing a genuine operational presence in Denmark with local management, meeting minimum own funds of €125,000 to €150,000 depending on the category of services offered, implementing robust anti-money laundering and counter-terrorist financing controls, and ensuring Travel Rule compliance aligned with the Danish Anti-Money Laundering Act.
+Without a legitimate local office or authorized representative, Finanstilsynet will not process an application.

 Market Characteristics